- Be My Disciple, RCL Benziger

 - develop the practices that scientists and engineers use daily, and

 - Students conduct scientific investigations based on the Scientific Method

 - Student’s iPad utilization is an integral part of their learning for research, reference and class presentation

 - The American Journey, Glencoe

 Students study the ideas, issues, and events beginning with the framing of the Constitution through World War 1, placing an emphasis on America’s role in the wars.
 After reviewing the development of America’s democratic institutions founded on the Judeo-Christian heritage and English parliamentary traditions, particularly the shaping of the Constitution, students trace the development of American politics, society, culture, and economy, and relate them to the emergence of major regional differences.
 Students learn the challenges facing the new nation, with an emphasis on the causes, course, and consequences of the Civil War.
-Students make connections between the rise of the industrialization and, contemporary social and economic conditions.
-There is a significant and prevalent English/History cross-curricular opportunity for in-depth learning and understanding of the Holocaust.
-Students compete in National Geography Bee and National History Day contests.
-Students culminate their eight grade year by traveling to Philadelphia, Gettysburg and Washington, D.C. to broaden and enrich their learning experiences.
+Students make connections between the rise of the industrialization and contemporary social and economic conditions.

-The Enrichment Curriculum includes Technology, Spanish, Art, Music, Piano, Drama and Physical Education
+The Enrichment Curriculum includes STEAM (Science, Technology, Engineering and Music), Art, Physical Education and Spanish.